 Polydipsia vs Polyuria vs Polyphagia

 Polydipsia, in most cases, is followed by polyuria, a condition where the body feels the need to urinate frequently.
 In polyuria, a person urinates at least 3 liters or more in less than 24 hours.
-Since a person suffering from polydipsia always has the urge to drink more fluids, he/she would feel to urinate more.
+Since a person suffering from polydipsia always has the urge to drink more fluids, he/she would feel like urinating more.

 Polydipsia and polyuria, along with polyphagia, are the three big signs of diabetes mellitus.
 Polyphagia is the condition of increased appetite.
 Although polydipsia and polyuria come as a pair, polyphagia is difficult to identify.
 Therefore, if someone sees all the three signs together, it is advisable to check your blood sugar levels with a glucometer.